cluesblues/teamcity-documentation/topics/python.md

 ## Python executable settings

 In this block of settings, you can choose a Python version to run.
 TeamCity can autodetect an installed 2.x or 3.x version, or you can enter a custom path to the Python executable.
-You can also specify arguments that will be passed to the interpreter in every Python run of this build step (for example, the environment tool run or reporting runs).
+You can also specify arguments that will be passed to the interpreter in every Python run of this build step (for example, the environment tool run or reporting run).

 ## Environment tool settings